How to Practice IELTS Speaking Alone | 5 Easy Steps

 Record Yourself

-Use your phone or a recording device to record your speaking practice.
+Use your phone or a recording device to record your IELTS speaking practice.
 This will help you identify areas for improvement, such as pronunciation, fluency, and coherence.

-2. Use IELTS Speaking Prompts
+2. Use AI IELTS Speaking Prompts

 Sample Questions